-Consideration of Māori aspirations and opportunities
+Consider Māori aspirations and opportunities

 Proposals should be solution-focused.
 They should find a new approach to an issue that New Zealand's primary sector needs to address.
 Whether it's national in scale or related to just one local community, we want your initiative to lead to positive, long-lasting change.

 This may be incremental change that builds on other work or it could be disruptive in nature.
-It could be as big as an idea for a brand new product or a smaller-scale solution such as a new way of tackling a pest, improving animal welfare, or cleaning up your local waterway.
+It could be as big as an idea for a brand-new product or a smaller-scale solution such as a new way of tackling a pest, improving animal welfare, or cleaning up your local waterway.

-Fit with relevant strategies
+Make it fit with relevant strategies

-A well-considered plan
+Produce a well-considered plan